INSIGHT Health Staff

 Specs: Max 75 minutes timed administration.

-- 25 minutes allotted for 80 Agree-Disagree survey style health staff mindset attribute belief, value, and expectation statements.
+- 25 minutes allotted for 80 Likert-style Agree-Disagree items – health staff mindset attribute belief, value, and expectation statements.

-- 50 minutes allotted for 33 engaging, health staff clinical workplace scenario-based reasoning skill demonstration questions.
+- 50 minutes allotted for 33 engaging, health staff clinical workplace scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):